scheeloong/scheeloong.github.io/_contents/02-research.md

 * Boosting: How to sequentially learn from your mistakes?
 * Manifold Learning: How do we perform non-linear dimensionality reduction?
 * Geometric Learning: How do we learn from graph datasets such as social graphs, economic graphs, 3D Mesh graph?
+* Security Machine Learning: How to learn models that are robust towards adversaries nor reveal personal information?
+* Fairness Machine Learning: How to learn models that are unbiased towards discriminatory features?

 Machine Learning research can be broken down into 4 steps:
 * Step 1: What is the problem?
 What is the type of data we are working with?